communitystack/www.communitystack.com/src/content/communities/zegist.md

   Share stories that matter to you on zegist.com.
 Make new friends, discuss your opinions
     openly or anonymously and enjoy conversations.
 Now with relationships, news, health, faith and funny gist.
-userCount: 7662
+userCount: 7184
 icon: zegist.png
-activity: very high
+activity: low
-language: en
+language: en_US
 ---